guluc3m/gul-gultalks/README.md

 $ rails server [-p $PORT] # Port is optional
 ```

-Now mysql2 is used as DB engine instead of sqlite.
+Now MySQL is used as DB engine instead of SQLite.

 #### Some of the technologies employed
 - [Ruby on Rails](http://rubyonrails.org/)